signalfx/signalfx-java/README.md

 agent to send telemetry data to Splunk.
 Users should *NOT* be integrating `signalfx-java` into new services.

-To send data to Splunk, you will need a Splunk Observability account and organization API token to use them.
+To send data to Splunk, you need a Splunk Observability account and organization API token to use them.
 For more information on SignalFx and to create an account, go to [Splunk Observability](https://www.splunk.com/en_us/products/observability.html).